Break Up With Your Life

 This Could Be Your Story Too

-If you've ever felt stuck in a life that's perfectly fine but completely wrong for you, stick around.
-I'll show you how to make the change.
+If you've ever felt stuck in a life that's perfectly fine but completely wrong for you, I challenge you to break up with your life.
+It's daunting, stressful, and at times, incredibly scary, but it remains the best decision I have ever made for myself.